react-boilerplate/react-boilerplate/README.md

 But wait... there's more!

-  - *Built-in unit testing:* Automatically guarantee code quality and non-breaking changes.
+  - *The best test setup:* Automatically guarantee code quality and non-breaking changes.
+(Seen a react app with 99% test coverage before?)
   - *Native web app:* Your app's new home?
 The homescreen of your users' phones.
   - *The fastest fonts:* Say goodbye to vacant text.